Hardware Flavor Definitions

 nic_count: 2

-Flavor Definition (m1.small.yaml
+Flavor Definition (m1.small.yaml):

-in device-type definitions to find the CPU (16 cores), memory (128 GB), and drives (480 GB) when creating the Nova flavor.
+The flavor-matcher looks up m1.small in device-type definitions to find the CPU (16 cores), memory (131072 MB), and drives (480 GB) when creating the Nova flavor.

 Important: Resource class names must be unique across all device types.
 Each resource class name should only be defined in one device type to avoid conflicts and ensure predictable Nova flavor creation.
 Validation checks enforce this constraint.